Student Organizations Handbook

 Students who are members of recognized University organizations, sports teams, and other official groups are, as far as the general public is concerned, representatives of the University.
 As such, students in these organizations are expected to maintain the highest standards of academic, ethical, financial, legal, personal, and professional conduct at all times.
 Organization members are especially responsible for ensuring that their behavior is without reproach and appropriate during any situation or context in which they appear to be engaged in official activities and business pertaining to the organization and/or the University.
 This includes activities and business which takes place both on and off campus.

-Organizations and their members who fail to conduct themselves in a manner consistent with civil and criminal law, the University’s mission, Code of Student Conduct, and administrative policies and regulations of the University are subject to disciplinary action that may include criminal prosecution and/or administrative sanctions by the dean of student services or the University Conduct and Academic Integrity Committee.
+Organizations and their members who fail to conduct themselves in a manner consistent with civil and criminal law, the University’s mission, Code of Student Conduct, and administrative policies and regulations of the University are subject to disciplinary action that may include criminal prosecution and/or administrative sanctions by the dean of student support and advocacy or the University Conduct and Academic Integrity Committee.
 Serious violations may result in dismissal from leadership roles, dismissal from student organizations and teams, termination of organization-funded employment and scholarships, and suspension or dismissal from the University.
 Note the University’s Code of Student Conduct for detailed information regarding student judicial processes and procedures in the Student Handbook policy.

 Student Self-Assessed Fee Appropriations